What is ISDN?

 Connect your communications across landline, mobile and desktop

-ISDN Business Phone lines - Do they still have a place?
+ISDN Business Phone lines - still relevant in 2020?

 ISDN to SIP Migration Checklist - ISDN Alternative Options